-The data is used for 319 and 604(b)-funded projects including for development of watershed management plans and for identification of candidate sites for implementation projects.
+Survey data are used for 319 and 604(b)-funded projects including for development of watershed management plans and for identification of candidate sites for implementation projects.
 Watershed groups also use the data independently of 319 funded projects.
 They may bring the information to the attention of municipal officials, road associations and residents and encourage each group to address identified problems sites.
-They may also use the data to develop strategies for watershed protection.
+They may also use the data to develop strategies for watershed protection and restoration.